aws-cloudformation/aws-guard-rules-registry/docs/GUARD_RULES_DEV_GUIDE.md

 * Guard rule block `custom messages` must have the starting `<<` and ending `>>` on their own lines.
 Do not shorten by placing the custom message in one line.
 This will break the Guard Mapping process for rule set builds (reference example [Rule Development Walk-through](#rule-development-walk-through) step 7)
 * Guard rule block `custom messages` will document the `Violation;` and the recommended `Fix:` separated by a line break (reference example [Rule Development Walk-through](#rule-development-walk-through) step 8)

+**Testing Guard Rules**

+* All Guard rule files will have a corresponding test file. (reference example [Writing Unit Tests](#writing-unit-tests))
+* The tests sub-directory contains unit tests for some of the corner cases we expect a Guard rule to have a status of `PASS`/`FAIL`/`SKIP`.
+Each status should be tested for all guard rules

 ## Rules Directory Structure

 1. All Guard rules in this repository are stored under the `rules` directory.